Mortgage loan originator—Licensing.

 (ii) If you are employed by a company that is exempt and is a nonprofit housing organization making loans under housing programs that are funded in whole or in part by federal or state programs with the primary purpose of assisting low-income borrowers with purchasing or repairing housing or for the development of housing for low-income Washington state residents, the bond must be in the following amounts:

-You are not eligible for a loan originator license if you have been convicted of, or pled guilty or nolo contendere to a felony in a domestic, foreign, or military court:
+(c) Criminal history.
+You are not eligible for a loan originator license if you have been convicted of a gross misdemeanor involving dishonesty or financial misconduct or has not been convicted of, or pled guilty or nolo contendere to a felony in a domestic, foreign, or military court:

 (i) During the seven-year period preceding the date of the application for licensing and registration; or

 (ii) At any time preceding the date of application, if the felony involved an act of fraud, dishonesty, breach of trust, or money laundering.

 (5) What will happen if my loan originator license application is incomplete?
 After submitting your online application through the NMLS and filing the required information and documentation with the department, the department will notify you of any application deficiencies.

 (6) How do I withdraw my application for a loan originator license?

 (a) Once you have submitted the online application through NMLS you may withdraw the application through NMLS.
 You will not receive a refund of the NMLS filing fee or the amount the department uses to investigate your license application.